heyalter-stuttgart/debian-edu-fai/README.md

 ## Setup with script 'debian-edu-faiinstall'

-To setup a Debian Edu machine as FAI installer for Debian Edu, simply run the ``debian-edu-faiinstall`` script either on a the Debian Edu mainserver or on a dedicated Debian Edu machine that shall act as a FAI server on the network.
+To setup a Debian Edu machine as FAI installer for Debian Edu, the ``debian-edu-faiinstall`` script can be used, either on a the Debian Edu mainserver or on a dedicated Debian Edu machine that shall act as a FAI server on the network.

+Before using ``debian-edu-faiinstall`` for the first time a few manual steps need to be taken to prepare the server.
+Please see below for the details.

 The ``debian-edu-faiinstall`` is (i.e. should be) idempotent.
 So, it is possible to execute it several times and it won't do any damage when